EndryLA/EndryLA/README.md

-### Hi there👋, I'm Endry Lundy (yes, like that dude from Dexter)
+### Hi there👋, I'm Endry Lundy

+#### About me
-I'm a trilingual FullStack Developper from France, specialized in creating beautiful, high performing & secured web apps with Java & Angular.
+- 💻 I'm a trilingual FullStack Developper from Paris (I actually enjoy programming, not just a buzzword for me)
+- ⚙️ I'm Specialized in Java / Angular (With a magical touch of UX/UI Design)
+- ✨ I’m all about clean code, smooth interfaces, and projects that actually make sense

 #### Tech Stack / Skills